GueJiaXuan/googledrive-to-onedrive/README.md

 ## Requirements

+For Microsoft Users: Please make sure you download Python from Microsoft Store NOT directly from Python site.

 Before starting, make sure:
 - You have Python installed (version 3.9 or later is recommended)
 - Your computer has internet access